kubernetes/enhancements/keps/sig-cloud-provider/2395-removing-in-tree-cloud-providers/README.md

 1. `DisableCloudProviders` - this feature gate will disable any functionality in kube-apiserver, kube-controller-manager and kubelet related to the `--cloud-provider` component flag.
 2. `DisableKubeletCloudCredentialProvider` - this feature gate will disable in-tree functionality in the kubelet to authenticate to the AWS, Azure and GCP container registries for image pull credentials.

-Both of these features gates does NOT include any functionality tied to the --cloud-provider flag, specifically in-tree volume plugins are not covered.
+Both of these features gates only impacts functionality tied to the `--cloud-provider` flag, specifically in-tree volume plugins are not covered.
 Users should refer to CSI migration efforts for these.

 For alpha, the feature gates will be used for testing purposes.
 When enabled, tests will ensure that clusters with in-tree cloud providers disabled behaves as expected.
 This is targeted for v1.21 and will be disabled by default.